DrSimulate/gallery/README.md

 ## Matplotlib

 A straightforward way to create animations is by using the animation functionality of the Python library [Matplotlib](https://matplotlib.org/).
-Below, we showcase an example.
-To run it, install Matplotlib and import it in Python.
+Install Matplotlib and import it in Python.

 ```python
 import matplotlib.pyplot as plt